Chymyst/chymyst-core/docs/roadmap.md

  3 * 3 - define a special "switch off" or "quiescence" molecule - per-join, with a callback parameter.
  Also define a "shut down" molecule which will enforce quiescence and then shut down the site pool and the reaction pool.

+ 3 * 2 - figure out why pipelining does not enforce pairing order in the "pair up to dance" example

  2 * 2 - perhaps use separate molecule bags for molecules with unit value and with non-unit value? for Booleans? for blocking and non-blocking? for constants? for statics / pipelined?

  4 * 5 - allow several reactions to be scheduled *truly simultaneously* out of the same reaction site, when this is possible.
 Avoid locking the entire bag? - perhaps partition it and lock only some partitions, based on reaction site information gleaned using a macro.